lacanoid/datalink/ROADMAP.md

 - ✔︎ volumes
 - ✔︎ replace link with one with different token
 - ✔︎ Native postgres URL type + functions
+- ✔︎ way to convert relative to absolute links: dlvalue(relative_link text, base_link datalink)
 - init.d / systemd scripts for datalinker
 - Transactional File IO functions + file spaces / efile like functionality
 - For constructor form dlvalue(basename,dirname) could be used
-- Native postgres interface to curl
-- way to convert relative to absolute links: dlvalue(relative_link text, base_link datalink)
 - some sort of file to url mapping. dlurl* functions could use these.
 - Files on remote servers.
 Perhaps foreign servers + dblink
+- Native postgres interface to curl

 Todo
 ====